papistan/safe.ly/README.md

 ## MVP functionalities

 Safe.ly provides a low tech solution for loved ones who are thousands of miles apart to let each other know that they're safe in the event of natural disasters such as an earthquake.

-Our app safe.ly utilizes 2 APIs-- it combines the power of Satori's live data feed with Twilio's ability to send and recieve text messages to provide a simple reassurance tool for people at a time when the health and safety of their loved ones is foremost on their minds.
+It combines the power of Satori's live data feed with Twilio's ability to send and recieve text messages to provide a simple reassurance tool for people at a time when the health and safety of their loved ones is foremost on their minds.

 * Architecture consists of:
   * [Satori Earthquake Events API](https://www.satori.com/channels/USGS-Earthquakes)
   * [Twilio SMS Messaging API](https://www.twilio.com/docs/tutorials/server-notifications-ruby-rails)
-  * Ruby on Rails Frontend (w/Bootstrap) and Backend
+  * Ruby on Rails Frontend (w/Bootstrap)
+  * Ruby on Rails Backend

 * Satori Earthquake Events API features:
   * Description 1